Skip to contentSkip to footer

 To get a visual overview inside the panes, click "Show overlay".
 This will draw boxes around all links and display any issues, which will also be visible in the screenshots you make.

-Not all sites support testing URLs and will send error codes back indicating this.
-The appropriate error code for this is 405 Method Not Allowed.
-In that situation Polypane will show a question mark.
-There are sites that send back alternative error codes like 400, 999 and 503.
-In that case we show that error code and the urls will have to be checked manually.
+Not all sites support testing URLs and some will send error codes back indicating this.
+The appropriate error code for this is 405 Method Not Allowed, or 429 Too Many Requests if you have a lot of URLs going to one origin.
+When that happens Polypane will show a question mark to indicate you need to manually check these.

 Additional warnings